Debenhams: 21st century

 On 8 August 2006, it was announced that Debenhams would buy the leaseholds of nine of the 11 Roches Stores department stores in Ireland for €29 million.
 Under the deal, the stores, including those in St. Patrick's Street in Cork and Henry Street in Dublin would be rebranded as Debenhams stores.
 The Roche family retained the ownership of the stores, and Debenhams became the new tenants.

 The company purchased the brand name and stock of Principles in March 2009 after the business entered administration.
 Principles operated concessions within 121 Debenhams stores, and was subsequently relaunched by Ben de Lisi as part of the Designers at Debenhams range.
-In November 2009, Debenhams acquired the Danish department store group Magasin Du Nord for £12.3 million.
-The company operates six stores in Denmark under the Magasin brand.
+In November 2009, Debenhams acquired the Danish department store group Magasin du Nord for £12.3 million.
+The company operated six stores in Denmark under the Magasin brand.

 In July 2010 Debenhams purchased the 115 Faith concessions trading within its stores, after Faith entered administration.
 In April 2012 the company announced it would be building 14 new stores, and was in negotiations over a further 25 sites in the UK.
 Debenhams agreed to become the anchor store at the Riverside shopping centre in Shrewsbury.
 By September 2012, the company announced that like-for-like sales had risen by 3.3% in the six months up to that date.

-Debenhams moved to a new headquarters in 2013, in Brock Street, London.
-The company moved to a new building, built by British Land in Regent's Place.
+Debenhams moved to a new headquarters in 2013, in Brock Street, London built by British Land.
 The company leased 174500 sqft of office space from British Land for 25 years.
-The company began a refurbishment of its flagship store in Oxford Street in 2013, which involved the installation of 180,000 aluminium tiles on the exterior of the building that appears to ripple with the wind.
+The company began a refurbishment of its flagship store in Oxford Street, London in 2013, which involved the installation of 180,000 aluminium tiles on the exterior of the building that appears to ripple with the wind.
 An existing floor was also converted to become a trading floor.
 The total cost of the refurbishment was in the region of £40 million, of which Debenhams contributed £25 million.
 The owner of the building, British Land, also contributed towards the cost.
 The refurbishment was due to be completed by February 2014.